-Two.- To confer to the Board of Directors, with the express authority to delegate this to any of its members, the power to increase the Company's share capital, as laid down in article 297.1.b) of the Spanish Corporate Enterprises Act, within the period legally allowed of five years from the date of holding this General Meeting, up to the maximum amount corresponding to 50% of the share capital at the time of this authorization, said increase to be able to be executed in one or several stages.
+6 of the Corporate Articles (Capital Social).
+Delegation of powers to the Board of Directors for one year.
+Application to the competent national and foreign bodies for admitting the new shares for trading on the Stock Exchanges of Madrid, to increase the Company's share capital, as laid down in article 297.1.b) of the Spanish Corporate Enterprises Act up to the maximum amount corresponding to 50% of the share capital at the time of this authorization, said increase to be able to be executed in one or several stages.
 Conferring to the Board of Directors, with express authority to delegate this power to any of its members, the power to exclude the preferential subscription right in the relevant capital increases, in accordance with article 506 of the Spanish Corporate Enterprises Act.
+Withdraw the powers conferred upon the Board of Directors on 2 December 2011 to increase the Company's share capital.